How to Tutor Math: 6-Step Method for Independent Tutors (2026)

 - Be patient.
 Genuinely patient.
 Math anxiety is real and it takes time to overcome.

-The moment a "math hater" says "oh, that actually makes sense" — that's when you know you're a good tutor.
+The moment a "math hater" says "oh, that actually makes sense" - that's when you know you're a good tutor.
+For deeper strategies on reluctant learners, see our guide on how to tutor a struggling student and how to make tutoring fun.

 Math tutoring rates